-Patents are a limited monopoly granted by the federal government to inventors in exchange for their inventions.
+As a patent lawyer drafting patent applications, I always draft the claims to catch infringers and provide maximum coverage for the resulting patent which is a limited monopoly granted by the federal government to inventors in exchange for the patent teaching others how to implement their inventions.
 Patents grant the patent owner or the patentee the right to prohibit others from using their patented invention without their permission.
 Patent infringement is a problem that is becoming more common as new products are created, manufactured, distributed, and sold in many different countries.

 Table of content